 - Start and Stop Year of the trial at the site - Trial name and NCT# - Primary Sponsor(s) - Names of investigators involved at the site.
-Designate the lead site PI with an asterisk. - Disease(s) under study - Key Inclusion/Exclusion criteria (allowable ages, particularities of inclusion/exclusion criteria; full EC/IC do not need to be listed) - Time between site selection and finalization of contract/clinical trial agreement Time between receipt of study protocol/documents and IRB approval - Time between site activation and first enrolled participant - Enrollment Enrolled participants / Initial Target Enrollment - Optional text explaining particularities related to this trial Alternative list format may be used if a table becomes unwieldy as long as the data elements are included and easily identifiable - 5.
-Site Leadership and Institutional Environment PCD-focused Clinical and Research Infrastructure Description of the proposed PCDF NCT Research Regional Hub site, including: - The leadership team and key supporting staff members: include a description of each team member's clinical and research expertise focused on PCD, respiratory, and/or rare diseases.
+Designate the lead site PI with an asterisk. - Disease(s) under study - Key Inclusion/Exclusion criteria (allowable ages, particularities of inclusion/exclusion criteria; full EC/IC do not need to be listed) - Time between site selection and finalization of contract/clinical trial agreement - Time between receipt of study protocol/documents and IRB approval - Time between site activation and first enrolled participant - Enrollment Enrolled participants / Initial Target Enrollment - Optional text explaining particularities related to this trial Alternative list format may be used if a table becomes unwieldy as long as the data elements are included and easily identifiable - 5.
+Site Leadership and Institutional Environment PCD-focused Clinical and Research Infrastructure (12 pages max, 1⁄2 in margins, 11pt font, inclusive of figures/tables - Description of the proposed PCDF NCT Research Regional Hub site, including: - The leadership team and key supporting staff members: include a description of each team member's clinical and research expertise focused on PCD, respiratory, and/or rare diseases.
 Highlight work and/or leadership positions within research consortia or large, multi-center clinical trials. - A breakdown of patients available locally at the site:

 - i.
 Numbers and detailed demographic (age, race, biological sex) breakdown of PCD patients by diagnosis status (clinical diagnosis only, genetically confirmed diagnosis, non-genetically confirmed diagnosis i.e. ciliary ultrastructure defect confirmed) that have been seen for regular clinical follow-up at the site within the past 2 years. - Describe the PCD-focused clinical and research infrastructure currently in place at the site: - i.
 Clinical Program (Adult and Pediatric) key services integrated into the program (e.g. cardiology, immunology, genetics and counseling, ENT/audiology, respiratory therapy, specialized clinical diagnostic testing, pulmonary function testing, radiology and imaging, etc).
 Note the track record of any relevant fellowship programs available at the center that may benefit from the Network. - ii.
 Research Program: - 1.
 A high-level summary of the PCD research initiatives, programs, and expertise the site has engaged in over the past 5 years. - a.
-For each program/initiative/project provide the names of major lead personnel involved (investigators - indicate if they are no longer at the site), a description of the program and how the site was involved, the number of enrolled participants (if applicable), and any other informative detail. - For the PCDF Research Registry please indicate the number of enrolled pediatric and adult patients that the proposed RRC site(s) have enrolled and any relevant commentary - c.
+For each program/initiative/project provide the names of major lead personnel involved (investigators indicate if they are no longer at the site), a description of the program and how the site was involved, the number of enrolled participants (if applicable), and any other informative detail. - b.
+For the PCDF Research Registry please indicate the number of enrolled pediatric and adult patients that the proposed RRC site(s) have enrolled and any relevant commentary - c.
 Note any specialty research testing/facilities that may be available at the site and applicable to PCD research. i.e. mucociliary clearance testing, novel chest and paranasal sinus imaging modalities, unique laboratory-based or other types of research infrastructure, specialized pulmonary function testing, specialized training/certification of personnel (e.g. overreading capacity), etc - 2.
 Include information on any additional institutional infrastructure available to support PCD-focused research which may be applicable (personnel, core services, etc).
 Indicate how these resources have been engaged in PCD-research in the past (if applicable). - iii.
-Any additional relevant information highlighting the proposed RRC site/collaborative's advantages as a Vanguard PCDF NCT Regional Research Center.
-Applicants are invited, but not required, to provide additional commentary regarding the development of the Network (vision/goals/governance structures/services/etc) and keen areas of research/development which should be prioritized to enhance clinical trial readiness in PCD. - 6.
-RRC Leadership's Vision and Suggestions for the Vanguard Phase of the PCDF NCT Development of the PCDF NCT will be a collaborative effort requiring leadership and vision from all members of the NCT. - i.
-As part of the application, the leadership team from each applying RRC should provide a detailed statement sharing their team's perspectives and suggestions for: - 1.
-Key challenges the Network will face and strategies to address them - 2.
-The proposed local governance structures overseeing Network operations
+Any additional relevant information highlighting the proposed RRC site/collaborative's advantages as a Development Phase PCDF NCT Regional Research Center. - iv.
+Applicants should provide brief (limited to 1 page) commentary and ideas regarding the development of the Network (vision/goals/governance structures/services/etc) and keen areas of research/development which should be prioritized to enhance clinical trial readiness in PCD.